-The solution has been extremely effective, is all natural and at it’s core a unique combination of various fatty acids.
-The best part for me, was that it seems to have been able to fully restore my skin and even under close examination everything appears healthy.
+The solution has been extremely effective, is all natural and at it’s core a unique combination of specific triglycerides.
+The best part for me, was that it seems to have been able to fully restore my skin; even under close examination everything appears healthy.
 Currently, I haven’t even washed my face with anything except water for almost 2 month.

 However, I was skeptical if the formulation would work for others the same way it worked for me.
 Initial samples were sent out to the community here at SkinDrone and similar results to mine were reported back.
 As a result, I have decided to make the solution available to the everyone else unfortunate enough to have to deal with seborrheic dermatitis.
-More information can be found on the Biom8 website: http://www.biom8.com/
+It was given the name BIOM8 and more information can be found on the dedicated website: http://www.biom8.com/

 2. Cetaphil Restoraderm a gentle moisturizing lotion

 An amazing lotion I discovered shortly after writing this post.
-At a random visit to a neighbourhood clinic one physician noticed my skin.
+At a random visit to a neighborhood clinic one physician noticed my skin.
 She came up to me and said she used to have a similar issue.
-She procedude to give me a bunch of sample of products to try and noted this one specifically (never even got around to trying the other samples).
+She proceeded to give me a bunch of sample of products to try and noted this one specifically (never even got around to trying the other samples).

 3. Raw honey as a natural moisturizer